 And, since Dave is really holding the purse-strings, and still exercises control over the trust – the IRS requires him to pay tax on the trust income.

-Foreign Grantor Trust IRS Filing Requirements
+Offshore Grantor Trust IRS Filing Requirements

 These are some of the more basic requirements:

-Foreign Grantor Trust “Trustee”
+Offshore Grantor Trust “Trustee”